Ronnie Bryan: Cricket career

 Bryan was a left-handed batsman.
-He played with his brother Jack for Kent's Second XI in 1914 as well as for the Club and Ground side before the start of World War I. He made his first-class cricket debut for Kent against Warwickshire at Edgbaston in June 1920, going on to play five times for the country during the 1920 season as well as six times for the Second XI in the Minor Counties Championship.
+He played with his brother Jack for Kent's Second XI in 1914 as well as for the Club and Ground team before the start of World War I. He made his first-class cricket debut for Kent against Warwickshire at Edgbaston in June 1920, going on to play five times for the country during the 1920 season as well as six times for the Second XI in the Minor Counties Championship.

 After being stood down from the Army in early 1921 Bryan joined Lloyds Bank and was only able to play cricket during his annual holiday.
-He made six appearances for Kent in each of 1923 and 1924, two in 1925 and one in 1928 as well as playing for the Club Cricket Conference a number of times, including against touring New Zealand, West Indies and South African national sides.
-He also played regularly for the Lloyds Bank side and for Beckenham Cricket Club.
+He made six appearances for Kent in each of 1923 and 1924, two in 1925 and one in 1928 as well as playing for the Club Cricket Conference a number of times, including against touring New Zealand, West Indies and South African national teams.
+He also played regularly for the Lloyds Bank team and for Beckenham Cricket Club.

 In 1937 Bryan took three months leave from work and was appointed joint captain of Kent alongside Bryan Valentine.
 He played 20 matches for Kent during the season, having not played first-class cricket since 1928 as Kent tried to replace Percy Chapman as captain.
 These were the final first-class appearances of Bryan's career.